Radio Le Messager du Peuple: Organization and operation

 RMP operates as a direct initiative and project of MIJAS, which retains administrative oversight through its Board of Directors.
 Its organizational structure consists of a General Director, a Deputy General Director, a Head of Programming and Production, a Head of Administration, and a Head of Technical and Control Room Services.

 The station broadcasts on FM frequencies 88.0 MHz, 94.0 MHz, and 93.5 MHz.
 Programming is broadcast in French (50%), Swahili (35%), and local dialects (15%).
 The station's signal covers an area of approximately 10 square kilometers, reaching nearby areas such as Kiliba to the north, Makobola to the south, and Gatumba in neighboring Burundi.
 In January 2018, RMP expanded its operations with the launch of a television broadcasting service.
 Its objectives include, among others, educating, informing, and raising awareness among individuals to shield them from all forms of violence, as well as breaking the media isolation of Uvira and Fizi Territories.
 RMP provides a variety of services aimed at education, awareness, and cultural exchange.
 The station features entertainment segments built around different themes, developed by various hosts.
 These themes are carefully chosen by the production team based on current events to raise public awareness and educate listeners.
-The station also offers three types of programs: sponsored broadcasts, original in-house productions—which are mostly aired live and sometimes include open phone lines for listener participation—and community-oriented programs designed to foster intercultural dialogue among groups such as the Bafuliru, Bavira, Babembe, Barega, Bashi, and Banyamulenge.
+The station also offers three types of programs: sponsored broadcasts, original in-house productions, which are mostly aired live and sometimes include open phone lines for listener participation, and community-oriented programs designed to foster intercultural dialogue among groups such as the Bafuliru, Bavira, Babembe, Barega, Bashi, and Banyamulenge.
 In addition, RMP plays music intended to soothe emotional tension, with 40% of the music being educational, 35% general entertainment, 10% religious songs, 5% instrumental tracks, and 10% consisting of songs in local languages or dialects.

-The station also supports various radio clubs—community-based listener groups that engage in collective listening, discussion, and local development actions inspired by the station's programming.
+The station also supports various radio clubs, such as community-based listener groups that engage in collective listening, discussion, and local development actions inspired by the station's programming.
 These clubs operate on the "see – judge – act" methodology.
 With support from Cordaid, MIJAS distributed 4,000 small radio sets and 8,000 batteries to promote listenership, including among returnees from Tanzania.
 This initiative led to the creation of nine radio clubs across Uvira's 14 neighborhoods (quartiers).
 As of recent reports, two of these clubs remain active and continue to organize community service and solidarity activities.
 One of RMP's flagship programs is Amka Tujenge ("Let's Wake Up to Rebuild"), which airs daily.
 The program serves as a platform for community members to report on local socio-security issues, encourage information-sharing, and provide a voice to marginalized populations.